Dannark/fpso-app-api/README.md

 }
 ```

-#### Get the list of vessel
+### Get the list of vessel
-To get the list of Vessels use `GET` or `POST` method on the url: `http://127.0.0.1:8000/api/vessels`
+To get the list of Vessels use `GET` method on the url: `http://127.0.0.1:8000/api/vessels`

-#### Registering a new equipment in a vessel
+### Registering a new equipment in a vessel
-To register a new equipment use `PUT` method on the the following url with the `code` at the end, for example `http://127.0.0.1:8000/api/equipment/create/MV102`
+To register a new equipment use `POST` method on the the following url with the `code` at the end, for example `http://127.0.0.1:8000/api/equipment/create/MV102`

 **Body Json:**
 ```yaml